WilliamZhuGitHub/Mancala/README.md

 ## Tech
 * Built using Java and Java FX
-* Java FXML generated using scenebuilder
+* Java FXML generated using Scenebuilder
-* Manacal Board built using photoshop
+* Manacal Board built using Photoshop